imkrantiprasad/react-hook-todo/README.md

 ### Note: This repo is open for hacktoberfest challenges (please be creative).
 <br />
-Please add some valuable code to this repo.
+Please add some special code to this repository.
 Contributions should be meaningful.